DFP BOOKS Catalog Website

 "In book one of this series, HORIZON SHIFT, we meet our cast, people from two universes thrown together on the good ship Doubtful.
 In HORIZON STRIFE the crew has grown together, fighting to make a living and fighting the corruption of the different factions they run into.
 Lyndi has added new people to the mix and fleshed out the characters we already know.
 In this book I was shocked, I cheered, I was sad, and I was driven to laugh.
 Now I can hardly wait to read the third book!" ~ reviewed by K. Hicks [FIVE STARS]

-Horizon Crossover series
+Horizon Crossover Series

 Horizon Crossover Horizon Shift Horizon Strife Horizon Dynasty sixshooter